 Part used: Fruits, seeds, seed-oil, bark, leaves

-Kokum fruit is dark purple in colour and weigh about 15-20 grams.
+Kokum fruit is dark purple in color and weigh about 15-20 grams.
 The fruit contains substantial amount of malic acid but very less citric acid.
 Malic acid is acidic, reddish colored and gives the pungent sour taste to fruits.
 The pulp of fruit is used to make Sherbet/sweet drink.
 Dried kokum fruit is known as amsul/aamsol and added as condiment in curries.

 Seed’s kernel are processed to obtain an edible fat, Kokum butter/kokum oil/kokum ka tel.
 Kokum butter is used as substitute for cocoa butter in chocolates.
 It is also used in the treatment of diarrhea and dysentery.

 Medicinal uses of Kokum

 In Ayurveda Kokum fruit is used in the treatment of a variety of ailments.
 It is an appetizer and tonic for the liver and heart.
 The fruit infusion is used for treating skin diseases, like allergies, chaffed skin, rashes, burns and scalds.
 It is also given in heat stroke, dysentery, diarrhea, piles and heart diseases.

 Kokum fruits are used for weight management.
 They help to reduce weight.
 Presence of Hydroxycitric acid in fruits makes it effective in weight-loss.
 This acid increases serotonin availability in the body, reduces weight and increases oxidation of fat.

 A polyisoprenylated benzophenone in fruit rind has an antioxidant anti-cancer and anti-ulcer properties.